 There are no fences between the concessions and the Kruger National Park.
 Rangers within most of these concessions can drive off-road to track or view animals for a close-up perspective and night drives are also offered.

 The Singita Lebombo/Nwanetsi Concession is an exclusive 15,000-hectare concession situated on the remote eastern boundary of the Kruger National Park, and offers discerning guests a first class wilderness experience.
-The name ‘Lebombo’ derives its name from the Lebombo mountain range.
-The area offers superb opportunities for Big Five sightings.
-The reserve is situated on the migration routes of many prey species, and sightings of Lion, Leopard and even the elusive Cape Hunting Dog are common.
-This concession is situated in the very heart of the African wilderness.
+The area offers superb opportunities for Big 5 sightings, as it is situated on the migration routes of many prey species.

-The Tinga Private Concession is a private and exclusive 5000-hectare concession within the Sabie Rivier area in the prime game-viewing area of the Kruger National Park.
+The Tinga Private Concession is a private and exclusive 5000-hectare concession within the Sabie Rivier area in the Kruger Park.
 Guests can view wildlife on safaris or guided bush walks, whilst accompanied by expert guides and trackers.
-The concession vehicles have access to the entire Kruger road network, hence allowing guests to view the areas of historical significance that the southern Kruger has to offer.
 The Sabie River has the highest recorded density of leopards in Africa.

 All the Kruger Concession lodges are accessible via self drive with a sedan rental car from anywhere in South Africa.
-Obviously the drive time depends on where you are driving from!
 To self drive from Johannesburg will take approximately 6 hours.